FourjsGenero/fgl_apache_poi/README.md

 Illustrates the use of the financial methods (NPV, IRR) etc that are available.
 Note also inside fgl_financial the use of JAVA arrays to pass a list of payments

+### fgl_excel_fit_to_page

+Illustrates how you can fit to page an existing spreadsheet.
+It takes two arguments, an existing filename and a new filename, and will save the existing file using the new filename having modified it to fit to 1 page.
+With the example, fgl_excel_fit_to_page.xlsx is the original, fgl_excel_fit_to_page2.xlsx has been modified to print to 1x1 page, to verify go File->Print and note the appearance in the preview.

 ## Other Notes

 Have a look at http://poi.apache.org/components/spreadsheet/quick-guide.html#DataFormats for examples of methods will need to add to do certain things in Excel